J. G. Farrell(1935–1979)

 James Gordon Farrell

-James Gordon Farrell was born at 15 Greenmount Road, Wallasey on Merseyside on 25 January 1935, second son of William Farrell, a Anglo-Irish accountant of County Galway descent who was working for the Liverpool branch of Shell-Mex, and Josephine Russell.
-The family was Anglo-Irish Protestant of small means: the father had moved from Roscommon to Liverpool in 1927 on the Shell-Mex transfer, the mother was from a Manchester-Irish Catholic family, and the household kept both Liverpool-English and west-Irish identities through the boys' childhood.
-The family moved back to Dublin in 1936 when the Shell-Mex Liverpool office was reorganised; he was schooled briefly at the Dublin parish school at Killiney, then in 1945 at ten was sent to the English Catholic preparatory school at Castlepark Bromsgrove, and from thirteen at the Rossall School near Fleetwood in Lancashire, where he stayed until 1953.
+James Gordon Farrell was born at Wallasey on Merseyside on 25 January 1935, second son of an Anglo-Irish accountant of County Galway descent working for the Liverpool branch of Shell-Mex.
+The family kept both Liverpool-English and west-Irish identities and moved back to Dublin in 1936; he was schooled in Dublin and at English schools, finishing at the Rossall School in Lancashire.

-The first two novels (*A Man from Elsewhere*, 1963, and *The Lung*, 1965) were small Hemingway-and-Camus exercises that he later disowned as juvenilia; the third (*A Girl in the Head*, 1967) was a Anglo-Irish small-town novel of the Paris years.
-The career turned in 1968 on the Harkness Foundation Fellowship to the United States, which gave him a year's residence at New Haven, Connecticut and the opportunity to write the first of what became the Empire trilogy. *Troubles* (1970), the post-1916 Anglo-Irish-Big-House novel set at the fictional Majestic Hotel on the County Wexford coast across the 1919 to 1921 Anglo-Irish War, was the first of the three Empire novels and was the foundation of his reputation. *Troubles* won the Geoffrey Faber Memorial Prize in 1971, was retrospectively awarded the Lost Booker Prize in 2010 (the Booker prize that would have been awarded for the 1970 calendar year but was missed in the post-1970 rule-change reorganisation of the prize), and is now generally regarded as the best of the three.
+After two early novels he later set aside, the career turned in 1968 on a Harkness Fellowship to Yale, which gave him the year in which he wrote the first of what became the Empire trilogy.
+Troubles (1970), the Anglo-Irish Big House novel set at the fictional Majestic Hotel on the Wexford coast across the 1919 to 1921 war, won the Geoffrey Faber Memorial Prize and was retrospectively awarded the Lost Booker in 2010, and is now generally regarded as the finest of the three.

-*The Siege of Krishnapur* (1973), the fictional account of the Indian Mutiny siege of a fictional small north-Indian station based on the Lucknow and Cawnpore precedents, won the Booker Prize in 1973. *The Singapore Grip* (1978), the Singapore-Fall-of-1942 novel that took the third position in the Empire trilogy, was the final completed novel.
-He had begun working on a fourth novel (the unfinished *The Hill Station*, set in the senior post-1857 Indian-civil-service-and-evangelical-missionary world of the Himalayan hill stations of the late nineteenth century) in 1977 on the move from London to a isolated coastal house at Bantry on the south-west coast of County Cork.
-The fourth novel was incomplete at his death and was published in 1981 as the unfinished manuscript-and-notebook compilation.
+The Siege of Krishnapur (1973), the fictional account of an Indian Mutiny siege based on the Lucknow and Cawnpore precedents, won the Booker Prize in 1973.
+The Singapore Grip (1978), the Fall-of-Singapore novel, completed the trilogy.
+He had begun a fourth Empire novel, The Hill Station, after moving to a coastal house at Bantry on the west Cork coast in 1977.

 Achievements